Hartmut Neven: Google Glass

 Neven was a co-founder of the Google Glass project.
 His team completed the first prototype, codenamed Ant, in 2011.

-Quantum artificial intelligence
+Quantum Artificial Intelligence

 In 2006 Neven started to explore the application of quantum computing to hard combinatorial problems arising in machine learning.
 In collaboration with D-Wave Systems he developed the first image recognition system based on quantum algorithms.
 It was demonstrated at SuperComputing07.
 At NIPS 2009 his team demonstrated the first binary classifier trained on a quantum processor.

 In 2012 together with Pete Worden at NASA Ames he founded the Quantum Artificial Intelligence Laboratory.
-In 2014 he invited John Martinis and his group at UC Santa Barbara to join the lab to start a fabrication facility for superconducting quantum processors.
+In 2014 he invited John M. Martinis and his group at UC Santa Barbara to join the lab to start a fabrication facility for superconducting quantum processors.
 The Quantum Artificial Intelligence team performed the first experimental demonstration of a scalable simulation of a molecule.

 In 2016 the team formulated an experiment to demonstrate quantum supremacy.
 Quantum supremacy was then declared by Google in October 2019.

+In 2023 Quantum AI researchers demonstrated that quantum error correction works in practice by showing for the first time that the error of a logical qubit decreases when increasing the number of physical qubits it is composed of.